robmarkcole/HASS-kalman-filter/README.md

 # HASS-kalman-filter
-Home-Assistant custom component adding a 1D Kalman filter.
-The defaul config options should give reasonable performance.
-If you wish top tweak the options you should first read this reference to understand the Kalman filter concept.
+Home-Assistant custom component adding a [1D Kalman filter](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/04-One-Dimensional-Kalman-Filters.ipynb).
+Some experimentation of the `sensitivity` of the filter may be required.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).